chrix95/aureolePHP/README.md

 ## Project setup
 1. Install wampserver or xamp on your computer.
 The project uses PHP >= 7.2
 2. Clone the project into your local directory (www for wampserver users || htdocs for xamp users)
-3. Change into the directory using your cli
+3. Change into the directory using your command line interface (cmd)
 4. Install the required composer packages and dependencies for the project using the code below
 ```
 composer install